Understanding displacement dynamics

 We have created a unique data model (figure below) to paint a comprehensive and accurate picture of displacement at any given point in time.

-The data model enables us to map all of our partners’ data onto a common schema and report on it in a consistent manner that enables us to compare one country to another and to explain how each situation has evolved over time.
+This data model enables us to map all of our partners’ data onto a common schema and report on it in a consistent manner.
+Doing so enables us to compare one country to another and to explain how each situation has evolved over time.
 The data model also helps us account for births and deaths and secondary movements of people already displaced, including flight across an international border.
 The data model can be expanded to account for refugee and migration flows so that we can eventually paint one full picture of forced human movements.